 6.2.2.
 Eligible capital used to meet capital requirements

-The eligible capital utilised to meet the minimum solvency margin ("MSM") and enhanced capital requirement ("ECR") for each of the Company and Bermuda Operating Subsidiaries as at December 31, 2017 was categorised as follows:
+The eligible capital utilised to meet the minimum solvency margin ("MSM") and enhanced capital requirement ("ECR") for each of RenaissanceRe and Bermuda Operating Subsidiaries as at December 31, 2018 was categorised as follows:

 6.2.2.1.
 RenaissanceRe